Vittorio Emanuele, Prince of Naples: Early life and family

-After an eleven-year relationship, Vittorio Emanuele married Swiss biscuit heiress and world-ranked water skier Marina Doria in Tehran, Iran, on 7 October 1971, at the occasion of the 2,500-year celebration of the Persian Empire.
-Coincidentally, Vittorio Emanuele and his wife Marina share a birthday (12 February) but Vittorio Emanuele is two years younger than Marina (she was born in 1935).
+After an eleven-year relationship, Vittorio Emanuele married Swiss biscuit heiress and world-ranked water skier Marina Doria in Tehran, Iran, on 7 October 1971.
+Their wedding was announced on the occasion of the 2,500-year celebration of the Persian Empire.
+Coincidentally, Vittorio Emanuele and his wife Marina share a birthday (12 February) but Vittorio Emanuele was two years younger than Marina (she was born in 1935).

-Vittorio Emanuele has worked as a banker and an aircraft salesman, and then an arms dealer.
+Vittorio Emanuele worked as a banker and an aircraft salesman and then an arms dealer.

-Vittorio Emanuele has one son, Prince Emanuele Filiberto of Savoy, Prince of Venice, born on 22 June 1972, who has two daughters.
+Vittorio Emanuele, Prince of Naples, had a son, Prince Emanuele Filiberto of Savoy, Prince of Venice, born on 22 June 1972.
+Emanuele Filiberto married Clotilde Courau in 2003 and they have two daughters together.

 Duke of Savoy

-On 7 July 2006 Vittorio Emanuele's kinsman and dynastic rival, Amedeo, 5th Duke of Aosta declared himself to be the head of the House of Savoy and Duke of Savoy, claiming that Vittorio Emanuele had lost his dynastic rights when he married without the permission of Umberto II in 1971.
-Amedeo has received the support of the President of the Council of the Senators of the Kingdom Aldo Alessandro Mola.
+On 7 July 2006, Vittorio Emanuele's kinsman and dynastic rival, Amedeo, 5th Duke of Aosta declared himself to be the head of the House of Savoy and Duke of Savoy, claiming that Vittorio Emanuele had lost his dynastic rights when he married without the permission of Umberto II in 1971.
+Amedeo received the support of the President of the Council of Senators of the Kingdom Aldo Alessandro Mola and Vittorio Emanuele's sister, Maria Gabriella.